-- Curriculum Note: Many courses in this program are offered in a variety of formats such as blended, online, in person, web conference, or video conference.
+- Curriculum Note: Many courses in this program are offered in a variety of formats such as blended, online, in person or online live.

 - Most credits from this degree can be transferred to some four-year colleges for learners interested in pursuing a bachelor's degree.

 - The credit for 10-890-101, College 101 is an Institutional Requirement for graduation.
 Consequently, it is not part of the program requirements, but must be passed with a C or better.